alexela8882/laravel-adminlte/readme.md

 # About

-Laravel + AdminLTE is a ready to use Laravel app with [AdminLTE](https://adminlte.io/) Free premium.
+Laravel + AdminLTE is a ready to use Laravel with [AdminLTE](https://adminlte.io/) Free premium boilerplate.

 This also includes the following: